MIPS - Safety for helmets

 Traditional helmets are designed and tested primarily for straight impacts, but most impacts are angled which can cause head rotation to occur.
 The EN397 standard currently has no tests for rotation.

 Research has shown that the brain is extra sensitive to angled impacts, which can result in long-term brain damage that is difficult to recover from.

 The MIPS low-friction protection in Guardio’s helmets is designed to reduce the rotation of the head during certain angled impacts, thus reducing the risk of brain injuries.

 THE BRAIN’S CEREBROSPINAL FLUID ACTS AS A SHOCK ABSORBER

-he development of MIPS is based on many years of studies of the biomechanical properties of the human brain.
-The brain is surrounded by cerebrospinal fluid that protects it by letting it slide when subjected to an angular impact.
-MIPS mimics the cerebrospinal fluid and adds a low friction layer that allows a relative movement of 10-15mm
+The development of the MIPS low-friction layer is based on many years of study of the biomechanical properties of the human brain.
+The brain is surrounded by cerebrospinal fluid which protects it by allowing it to slide when subjected to an angled impact.
+The MIPS low-friction layer mimics the cerebrospinal fluid and adds a low-friction layer that enables a relative movement of 10-15mm

 between the head and the helmet in any direction.
 Research and development has been going on for over 25 years and has taken place together with KI and KTH.
 Countless tests have been carried out to ensure and further develop the innovation.
 As recently as October 2019, the Polhelm Prize was awarded to the researchers who helped develop the MIPS security solution.